DuendeInexistente/Cirque/ShortStories/stars.md

 ## ...I ask for help...

 White_Unit stood on it's prods despite the non-relative levitation systems working at half their capacity, standing on it's four rays like a spider, inside a transparent dome.
-It's central disk plate had employed it's mass spectrometer on the material, and ascertained it to be non-transformable, non-crystalline ceramic alloys, tagging it as ```HARVESTABLE``` and ```USELESS```
+It's central disk plate had employed it's mass spectrometer on the material, and ascertained it to be non-transformable, non-crystalline ceramic alloys.
+The material was now tagged as ```HARVESTABLE``` and ```USELESS```

 The room outside it's glass dome, all white steel and greenish glass, was empty for the first time in a good while.
 White_Unit kicked it's sensors into overdrive[^PlayTheFool] to analyse the room.
 No mass detected, no alteration in light, no heat sources.